JaGoLi/libreboot-repo/www/news/libreboot202104xx.md

 time someone reads a copy of the Contributor Covenant, Coraline's influence to distribute non-free software licenses becomes stronger.

-I, Leah Rowe, oppose non-free software and I therefore oppose Coraline Ada Ehmke.
+I, Leah Rowe, oppose non-free software and I *reject* Coraline Ada's ideology.
 Libreboot will not be implementing another code of conduct.
 I initially was going to, but there is no need.